A traffic crossing with cars, bikes and pedestrians.

 Electric buses and buzzing bees – Sweden is on the way to climate neutrality.

-An extraordinary new building dominates the skyline of the northern city of Skellefteå: Sara Cultural Centre.
+An extraordinary building dominates the skyline of the northern city of Skellefteå since 2021, Sara Cultural Centre.
 The building is entirely made of wood and close to 80 metres tall, making it one of the tallest timber buildings in the world.
-The name Sara is inspired by prominent Swedish writer Sara Lidman.

 All around Sweden, more and more high-rises are now built in wood as part of the efforts to achieve carbon neutrality by 2045, Sweden’s overall climate goal for a greener future.